 - 2 tablespoons melted butter

 Heat the oven to 400 F. Grease a 2 1/2-quart casserole dish.

-Cook the macaroni in boiling salted water 2 to 3 minutes less than the package directions.
+Cook the macaroni in salted boiling water 2 to 3 minutes less than indicated on the package directions.
 Drain thoroughly.

 Combine cooked macaroni, chicken, peas, soup, milk, pimientos, salt, and pepper in the prepared casserole dish and gently mix well.

 In a small bowl, toss bread crumbs with melted butter; sprinkle over casserole.